NVIDIA/warp/docs/modules/fem.rst

 The typical steps for solving a linear PDE are as follow:

  - Define a :class:`.Geometry` (grid, mesh, etc).
-At the moment, 2D and 3D regular grids, triangle and tetrahedron meshes are supported.
+At the moment, 2D and 3D regular grids, triangle, quadrilateral, tetrahedron and hexahedron meshes are supported.
  - Define one or more :class:`.FunctionSpace`, by equipping the geometry elements with shape functions.
 See :func:`.make_polynomial_space`.
 At the moment, continuous/discontinuous Lagrange (:math:`P_{k[d]}, Q_{k[d]}`) and Serendipity (:math:`S_k`) shape functions of order :math:`k \leq 3` are supported.
  - Define an integration :class:`.GeometryDomain`, for instance the geometry's cells (:class:`.Cells`) or boundary sides (:class:`.BoundarySides`).
  - Integrate linear forms to build the system's right-hand-side.
 Define a test function over the function space using :func:`.make_test`,